📚 Bowdoin College Sophomore Housing Guide

 Quinby House Corridor Communal 0

-Reed House 0
+Reed House House Communal 0

-Stowe Hall Corridor Semi-Private 0
+Stowe Hall Suite Semi-Private 0

 West Hall Corridor Semi-Private 0